mattermost/mattermost-developer-documentation/site/content/blog/2020-03-15-instrumenting-go-code-via-ast-2.md

 fmt.Printf("Person: [%v] Animal: [%v]\n", list[0].Hello(), list[1].Hello())
 ```

 Awesome.
-Now let's say the struct you are extracting the interface from is a big on.
+Now let's say the `struct` you are extracting the interface from is a big one.
 A really big one.
 With lots and lots of methods spread out in different `.go` files.
-Creating such interface manually would be very laborious.
+Creating such an interface manually would be very laborious.
 This problem is itching to get an AST treatment.
 Let's get to it!

 ## AST To The Rescue!